pattyjula/AGOL-automation/README.md

 # AGOL-automation
-This repository contains tools to automate real-time data for your organization.
+This repository contains tools to automate real-time data updates for your AGOL organization.